daveworth/not-so-secret-sauce/topics/blog-post-guidelines.md

 blog post, commit it with the published flag set to false and let the marketing manager know.
 Then the marketing manager will review your post, make comments and changes, and then submit to the rest of the team for a final review.

 If the review will take place in Github, make sure you commit your post with the content line wrapped (your editor should be able to do this for you easily) so that your reviewer can easily read the post and comment on specific lines.
 Prose.io is another option for submitting and editing posts.

+*Note that if you use Prose to edit, you should avoid apostrophes in your file name.
+Prose hates apostrophes in file names and won't allow access to your post.
+Do your team a favor and avoid them if you can.*

 Whoever accepts your story will also be responsible for setting it to published and deploying it to the tubes.